maxim/smart_resize_image/README.md

 #PHP - smart&easy image resize function

 * resizing an image with 1 simple function.
-* more visit my blog : www.nimrodstech.com
+* more stuff - visit my blog : www.nimrodstech.com

 ##How to use : (code snippet)